katherine-benjamin/topact-paper/README.md

 - `syntheticdata/groundtruth` records the ground-truth cell type spatial maps
 - `syntheticdata/expression` records the synthetic gene expression data

 Also included are TopACT and RCTD predicted cell types generated from the expression data.
-Note that we do not include specific code used to generate these TopACT predictions at this time -- see the below note on clinical data.

-Code for producing Figure 2B, showing example classifications, and Figure 2C, showing the accuracies of these methods, is also included in the `Figure 2` directory.
+The `Model diffusion.ipynb` notebook contains the code used to perturb generated data according to the molecular diffusion model described in the paper.
+ALso included are the outputs of this process as well as the correspondong TopACT and RCTD predictions.

+The `Figure 2` directory also includes notebooks generating each of Figures 2b,c,d, and e.

 ## Clinical data